concinim/wh-acd/annotator_attribute_detection.md

 #### Dependencies

 The attribute_detection annotator detects attributes from previously detected concepts and concept values.
-Configurations defined within the attribute sets determine which concepts and concept values to <q>promote</q> to attributes.
+Configurations defined within the attribute sets determine which concepts and concept values to promote to attributes.
 The concept value annotator is needed as a dependency to associate values from the unstructured text with a detected attribute.
 The attribute detection annotator does not detect any explicit concepts from the unstructured data itself.

 ###### Sample Annotator Flow for Attribute Detection